stfbk/mig-t/doc/language.md

 An useful regex to match a parameter's value could be `(?<=SAMLResponse=)[^$\n& ]*` which searches the SAMLResponse= string in the body, and matches everything that is not $ or \n or & or whitespace

 #### Decoding JWTs

 When decoding a jwt (by using tag type=jwt) it is possible to check the signature of that jwt by providing a public key.
-To do this, use the `jwt check sig` tag, assigning to it value the PEM-encoded public key to be used to check.
+To do this, use the `jwt check sig` tag with value the PEM-encoded public key to be used to check.

-Note: The supported algorithms are:
+Note: The supported algorithms for signing are:

 - RS256
 - RS512

+#### Decoding JWE

+Note that when decrypting a JWE, a JWS is expected in the payload.
+Other payloads are not supproted.

+To decrypt a JWE to access the JWT in its payload use these two mandatory tags

+- `jwe decrypt` with the private key in PEM string format
+- `jwe encrypt` with the public key in PEM string format

+Note: Supported algorithms are:

+- RSA_OAEP
+- RSA_OAEP_256
+- ECDH_ES_A128KW
+- ECDH_ES_A256KW

 ## Tag table

 In this table you can find a description of all the tags available for this Operation based on the input Module.

 | input module (container)    | Available tags    | Required | value type             | allowed values                         |